 Prepare specific questions to ask the tutor.
 Bring all relevant materials (textbooks, syllabi, worksheets, assignment details, etc.).
 Tutors are available to answer questions, discuss and address assignment issues.
 They do not do the assignment for you or with you.
 Plan your tutoring session well in advance of the assignment due date as you will need time to incorporate the tutor’s feedback, comments, and suggestions.

-You can expect to receive feedback regarding your questions on grammar, usage, mechanics, style, organization, and citations.
+The tutor will not proof-read or correct your paper, but you can expect to receive feedback regarding your questions on grammar, usage, mechanics, style, organization, and citations.
 The tutor will identify key issues within the first few pages of your essay and provide feedback.
 The tutor will provide resources that will assist you in mastering college level writing skills.
 You will be expected to actively participate in the tutoring session by taking notes and responding to the tutor’s questions and feedback.
 Before coming in for a follow-up appointment, revise your work according to the tutor’s feedback.

 Each math tutoring session is designed to help you gain further understanding of particular mathematical topics.
 You should come prepared with specific questions and all work completed to the best of your ability.
 Tutors will use example problems similar to your homework problems in order to explain concepts, but the tutors will not work through your assignment problem-by-problem.

 A tutor is available to assist you with topics in biology and chemistry.
 You should come with detailed assignment instructions, completed work, class notes, and textbook.
 Please have specific topics you wish to review.
 The tutor will help you work through interpreting the language of the textbook, assignment expectations, and may suggest additional online or print resources for you to reference.